 Shortly after the 5 1/2 hour mark the grill began to rapidly cool.

-As you can see making your charcoal burn longer only takes a few minutes of preparation and it will let you grill all day.
+You can see making your charcoal burn longer only takes a few minutes of preparation and it will let you grill all day.

 Make charcoal burn longer tips: